amit-g/GreasemonkeyUserscripts/README.md

 Greasemonkey Userscripts
 ========================

-This is a collection of Greasemonkey Userscripts.
+This is a collection of Greasemonkey Userscripts for Firefox addon.

 https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/